 What do I do if I find a fawn in my yard?

 In most instances, you should do nothing.
 Take a photo or two from a distance and enjoy the moment, but do NOT move the fawn, pet it, or try to feed it.
-As we have already noted, the odds are great it is not abandoned, it is simply doing what fawns do best and that is hiding.
-Sometimes it does not work so well when it is laying in the middle of your front yard, but the deer does not know that.
 Leave it alone, it does not need "help."

-Unless you know for certain the fawn's mother is dead, it is best to just let nature take its course.
-When we say for certain, we mean you can see the baby standing over the body of its mother and it is crying out loudly in distress.
-Use caution if you find a fawn near a dead doe.
-There is a chance the fawn does not belong to the dead deer.
-Even if you are certain the fawn is alone in the world, it is a job that is best left to the professionals.
-Call a licensed wildlife rehabilitator to come in and evaluate the situation.
-Do NOT try to capture the animal and take it to a vet or animal clinic yourself.
+Unless you know for certain the fawn's mother is dead--meaning you can see the baby standing over the body over its mother crying out loudly in distress--it is best to just let nature take its course.
+However, you should use caution if you find a fawn near a dead doe, as there's a chance the fawn does not belong to the dead deer.
+And, even if you are certain the fawn is alone in the world, it is a job that is best left to the professionals.
+Call your local wildlife agency to come in and evaluate the situation, but under no circumstances should you try to capture the animal and take it to a veterinarian or animal clinic yourself.

-There is an urban legend circulating that says the adult deer will not take back a fawn that has been touched by humans.
-This is simply untrue.
+There is an urban legend circulating that says the adult deer will not take back a fawn that has been touched by humans, which is simply untrue.
 Usually, if placed back where it was found, the fawn's mother will come back for it.
-In the extreme situation where you MUST move a fawn, try to wear gloves to reduce your scent on the baby animal.
-It will help its survival and will make the mother less wary.
+In the extreme situation where you MUST move a fawn, try to wear gloves to reduce your scent on the baby animal to keep the mother from hesitating.